apache/spark/docs/building-spark.md

 with Maven profile settings and so on like the direct Maven build.
 Example:

     ./make-distribution.sh --name custom-spark --tgz -Phadoop-2.4 -Pyarn

+For more information on usage, run `./make-distribution.sh --help`

 # Setting up Maven's Memory Usage